scaledteam/obs-image-reaction/README.md

 # OBS Image Reaction Plugin
 Image that reacts to sound source.
+It change picture from one to another based on volume.

 ## Installing binaries
 Download binaries from [Releases](https://github.com/scaledteam/obs-image-reaction/releases/).